RINGSLINGER

 Unlocks come from:

-1. Clearing a dimension for the first time — +2 slots per dimension (10 dim × 2 = +20 → 28 by endgame)
+1. Clearing a realm for the first time — +2 slots per realm

-- Q4 Silver Tongue unlocks L-thumb T1 - Q5 Keymaster unlocks R-thumb T1 - Defeating an Arcanum sub-boss unlocks both T2 thumbs
+- Q4 Silver Tongue unlocks L-thumb T1. - Q5 Keymaster unlocks R-thumb T1. - Defeating an Arcanum sub-boss unlocks both T2 thumbs.

 Difficulty curve